 The family that owns Peter Island is committed to preserving paradise.
 For this reason, only 300 of the island’s 1,800 acres have been developed.
 In addition, a reverse osmosis water purification plant and the first windmill generators in the British Virgin Islands were installed to minimize the island’s carbon footprint.

 If traveling to Peter Island through St. Thomas’ Cyril King International Airport, be sure to arrive before 2:30pm on Tuesday, Friday, Saturday, and Sunday.
 Before claiming your baggage, check-in with the Tropic Tours desk, our airport representative.
 They will direct you to an awaiting taxi for a 15-minute ride to the Peter Island Ferry where you can wait in air-conditioned comfort, or, if there is time, shop a little in Charlotte Amalie.
 The ferry departs St. Thomas at 3:30pm for a gorgeous 90-minute trip (brief customs stop) to Peter Island.
-Returns to St. Thomas depart at 8:30am from Peter Island (Tuesdays, Fridays, Saturdays, and Sundays only), so schedule your departures for after noon.
+Returns to St. Thomas depart at 9am from Peter Island (Tuesdays, Fridays, Saturdays, and Sundays only), so schedule your departures for after 1pm.
 Round-trip total, including Tropic Tours taxi, is $199 per person and will be added to your room charges.
+BVI Departure tax (pricing subject to change) is additional.
 Reservations for the ferry service must be made in advance with our Reservations Office.

 Another popular way to reach Peter Island is to arrive through Tortola's Beef Island Airport (EIS).
 If you are connecting through San Juan, Puerto Rico, we can send a ferry any day or time to pick you up.
 If you choose this option, please provide us your arriving and departing flights into and from Beef Island Airport.
 Once we receive this information, we will be able to schedule your transfers.